 The 100 basis point ramp scenario assumes rates increase 25 basis points in each of the next four quarters and the 200 basis point ramp scenario assumes a 50 basis point per quarter increase.
 Our net interest revenue sensitivity table above incorporates assumptions about the impact of changes in interest rates on depositor behavior based on historical experience.
-Given the current historically low interest rate environment, a rise in interest rates could lead to higher depositor withdrawals than historically experienced.
+Given the current historically low interest rate environment and the potential change to implementation of monetary policy, the impact of depositor behavior is highly uncertain.

 Growth or contraction of deposits could also be affected by the following factors: